didrikeilertsen/easyTask/README.md

 ![Wireframes](documentation/sketch/Solveit-Sketch.png)

-Our project assignment is to create a mobile application for a target group of our choice.
+The project assignment is to create a mobile application for a target group of our choice.
 To solve a realistic problem for a user.
-Our group have decided to create a "task" - tracker app.
-We wish to create a way for people to organize their projects and tasks.
-Our brains are not made for keeping track of tasks and deadlines, our app will provide the opportunity to have a place where this can be collected into one place so your brain can focus on being creative.
+I have decided to create a "task" - tracker app.
+I wish to create a way for people to organize their projects and tasks.
+Our brains are not made for keeping track of tasks and deadlines, and our app will provide the opportunity to have a place where this can be collected into one place so your brain can focus on being creative.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>